DependableSystemsLab/Ranger/demo/README.md

 - The third argument: line number in the TF program, after which the new snippet of code will be added.
 - The forth argument: The template config file used in the **second** phase to insert Ranger.

 1.2.

-Run the TF program with code inserted, e.g., get_act_dist.py This will output the restriction values for different layers and also automatically populate these values into the config file for the second phase deployment - this will be outputted as a new file new.yaml.
+Run the TF program with code inserted, e.g., get_act_dist.py This will output the restriction values for different layers and also automatically populate these values into the config file for the second phase deployment - this will be outputed as a new file new.yaml.

+NOTE: You can skip the profiling step and directly go to the second step by using the parameters in *default.yaml*.

 ## 2. Insert range restriction operators